 LOFT CONVERSION OR DORMER ROOF EXTENSION

-If you are planning on adding a room a loft conversion could be the cheap and easy way for you to do it.
-You already have the space so why not make good use of it?
-Well this is mostly true but getting the most out of a loft conversion requires a lot of thought and careful design.
-Master bedrooms with en-suite and dressing rooms, cinema, children’s rooms can be achieved with good architectural design.
-Adding a dormer roof extension give you even more space with better headroom.
-There are no special planning limitations in York city council or Yorkshire.
+If you are planning on adding a room, a loft conversion could be the cheap and easy way for you to do it.
+You already have the space, so why not make good use of it?
+Getting the most out of a loft conversion requires a lot of thought and careful design, and that’s exactly what our specialist design team can offer.
+Master bedrooms with en-suite and dressing rooms, cinema and media rooms, children’s rooms and even more can be achieved with good architectural design.

 PERMITTED DEVELOPMENT LOFT CONVERSION

-Legally Building Control need to be involved when altering the structure of a roof and building certificate required for the re sale or insuring of your property.
-When creating habitable rooms ie bedrooms it is more than the structural integrity that will need upgrading.
-When designing a roof your architect or architectural designer must consider the following.
+Legally, Building Control need to be involved when altering the structure of a roof, and a building certificate is required for the re sale or insuring of your property.
+When creating habitable rooms like bedrooms, it is more than the structural integrity that will need upgrading.
+When designing a roof, your architect or architectural designer must consider the following:

 All the designs we present to you will be with the intention of passing building regulations and construct able.
-Take a look at our Building Regulations Guide.
+Take a look at our Building Regulations Guide for more information.